Rohm & Haas

 More than 16,500 Rohm and Haas professionals develop specialty and performance materials for customers in more than 100 facilities with operations in 27 countries.* The company’s Philadelphia (PA) headquarters employs about 1,000 people and houses its worldwide data center.
 Needless to say, the company has developed business continuity and disaster response plans that it regularly updates and tests.

 One such test was done at the Philadelphia headquarters with the assistance of Attainium Corp.
 “I had attended the Disaster Experience™ session that Attainium did for BOMA Philadelphia, and I recommended the session for our upcoming test,” said Henry Hoover, security and disaster recovery supervisor for Rohm & Haas.
 “I had made changes in the disaster recovery program and team and wanted to test the plan and the team members… explore where the strengths and weaknesses were.
-A lot came out of the in-house tabletop we did the previous year, so we decided to bring in an outside firm for this year’s session.”
+A lot came out of the in-house tabletop we did the previous year, so we decided to bring in an outside firm for this year’s facilitated session.”

 Rohm & Haas had approximately 40 participants for their session, including the team members and observers.
 “Because the group was so large, we split up into two teams, and each worked the same scenario with two different team leaders,” Hoover said.
 “Just the difference in how the two teams handled things was educational, with one group moving things around so they could be closer together for communication and the other remaining around one large table.